SPINAL CORD INJURY & SSD BENEFITS

 SIGNS AND SYMPTOMS OF SPINAL CORD INJURY

 Spinal cord injuries can have a significant impact on your life.
-If you have a spinal cord injury and you are unable to work or are expected to be unable to work for more than 12 months, then you can file for SSD benefits.
+If you have a spinal cord injury and you are unable to work or are expected to be unable to work for longer than 12 months, then file for SSD benefits.
 Some common effects of a spinal cord injury may include:

 PARALYSIS: Depending on the location of the injury, a spinal cord injury may cause paralysis in some or all of the body.